Parramatta Leagues Club Reform

 A. The PLC Board will nominate two directors for the Football Club Board.
 This will be determined through a resolution by the PLC Board however the Chairman/President of PLC cannot be one of the nominees.
 This will ensure that PLC interests are represented and that the PLC Board is kept up to date on PNRL progress.

 Q. If the vote is unsuccessful for constitutional reform, what happens next?

-A. the Administrator will remain in place until sufficient constitutional reform is in place.
+A. The Administrator will remain in place until sufficient constitutional reform is in place.
 ILGA is determined to have constitutional reform implemented in the PLC.
 If necessary, PNRL will engage with ILGA and the Government on further measures for reforms to be put in place.
-However, our preference is for these to be adopted at the General Meeting by a Member vote on 10th September.

 Q. Who oversees the Football Club?